EPFL-LAPD/TVAM-code/README.md

 * The script logs all calls into `printing_log` such that all prints with all parameters and additional notes are saved with timestamps

+# Steps to prepare good printing condition
+* Turn Laser Sign on
+* Turn lasers diodes on (top two).
+Put them in manual mode and increase current to 2x500mA each.
+* Turn ALP software on.
+Initialize DMD.
+Put white test pattern.
+Check with the camera from behind that DMD is illuminated homogenously.
+Otherwise adjust fibre outcoupling lens.
+* Check wobble.
+For that insert the metal tip and observe with the camera from behind.
+Run `python tvam_code.py -D images_line\ -n 5 -a 12 -ph 70`.
+Adapt values of amplitude and phase of the script such that the tip follows the center line.
+Also adapt the center position with the micrometer screw in the setup.
+* Now you are ready to go.
+Just give it a test run with your patterns and check if everything looks good.